JEQ Author Instructions

 • Arrange the list alphabetically by the surnames of the first authors and then by the second and third authors.

-• Single-authored articles should precede multiple-authored articles for which the individual is senior author.
+• Single-authored articles should precede multiple-authored articles for which the individual is first author.

 • Two or more articles by the same author(s) are listed chronologically; two or more in the same year are indicated by a, b, c, etc.